eddieschoute/quasci.com/_posts/2018-01-27-thinkq-panel.md

 categories: conference high-level
 ---

 _Editor’s note: At the conclusion of the conference, the Vice President of IBM Q, Dario Gil, convened a panel discussion of quantum computing experts from industry and academia.
 They discussed the current outlook as well as the future of quantum computation.
-The three of us had a conversation about the themes brought up during the discussion._
+The three of us (Eddie Schoute, Andrew Guo, and Aniruddha Bapat) had a conversation about the themes brought up during the discussion._

 ![The ThinkQ panel]({{ site.url }}/img/thinkq-panel.jpg)